orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- Like ; Structure at points ehich is not relevant to crrtain kinds of probing: Say a numerical value on a node which does not influence the structure around the node.

 - `.collapse` means order invariant I matching of result

+- Given larger context something which uniquely indexes substructure (from some other location)

 ---